-We are also hosting a Permaculture Teachers Training Course during this time, and a Coyote Mentoring Workshop for adults as well, and would love it if you came!
+We are also hosting a Permaculture Teachers Training Course during this time and would love it if you came!

 Brandy is OUR Ecovillage Co-founder and Developer, was OUR Community Association Executive Director for 17 years, OUR Community Association Executive Director, OUR Ecovillage Cooperative Founding Member, Sustainable Communities Teacher and Consultant, and Mother.